peteash10/peteashton.com/pages/interrogang.md

 [Golan is an artist and educator](http://www.flong.com) who teaches at Carnegie Melon and directs the [Studio for Creative Inquiry](http://studioforcreativeinquiry.org).
 He's been making art with computers and data for many many years and, as an academic, has a good handle on what it all might mean.

-While this talk is pretty rapid fire and doesn't shy away from academic jargon, it outlines some very useful areas that I'd like us to discuss.
+While this talk is pretty rapid fire and doesn't shy away from academic language, it outlines some very useful areas that I'd like us to discuss.

 ## Bottom Feeding on Surevillance Technology